rocketacademy/sarah-classic/class-exercises/day-2-functions.md

 ## Reference Solution

-[Here](https://github.com/rocketacademy/swe101-starter-code/blob/day2/script.js) is a reference solution for Day 2 exercises.
+[Here](https://github.com/rocketacademy/basics-starter-code/blob/day2/script.js) is a reference solution for Day 2 exercises.
 Please only view the reference solution for each exercise after you have attempted the exercise yourself.
 Note that there are many ways to implement these solutions and the reference solution is only 1 way.

 ## Daily Feedback

 Please [share feedback](https://forms.gle/gMd9ubfvX1x2GnHCA) on today's material.
-Thank you for making SWE101 great!
+Thank you for making Coding Basics great!